-October is a month that is especially close to Saint-Gobain Seals as we and the rest of the world celebrate Manufacturing Day on October 4th.
+October is a month that is especially close to Omniseal Solutions™ as we and the rest of the world celebrate Manufacturing Day on October 4th.
 Typically held every first Friday in October, Manufacturing Day not only highlights the importance of this industry to local, national and global economies but is also used to inspire the next generation of creators.

-What better time to reflect on our promise as a global manufacturing company of critical parts making THE difference in many applications that are key to everyday mobility and wellbeing?
-At Saint-Gobain Seals, we are proud to draw on over 50 years in design, engineering, R&D and manufacturing as well as a global presence of 13 manufacturing facilities (in addition to five in sales and eight in R&D) in 14 countries that are certified ISO 9001, ISO 14001, AS 9100, and/or ISO 16949.
+What better time to reflect on our promise as a global manufacturing company of going beyond the boundaries of possible in many applications that are key to everyday mobility and wellbeing?
+We are proud to draw on over 50 years in design, engineering, R&D and manufacturing as well as a global presence of 13 manufacturing facilities (in addition to five in sales and eight in R&D) in 14 countries that are certified ISO 9001, ISO 14001, AS 9100, and/or ISO 16949.

 We also cannot think of a better time to make a major announcement about our Kontich site!

 Omniseal Solutions™ is further expanding capabilities of our Kontich, Belgium site to specifically address the growing need for polymer parts in aerospace and life sciences.
 The site, which has been working in aerospace and life sciences for years, will now expand its focus in both of these industries due to increased opportunities.
 In addition to this expanded focus, the site will continue to support major oil and gas customers who rely on our custom, unique designs such as large diameter seals.